Fidelity and quantum geometry approach to Dirac exceptional points in diamond nitrogen-vacancy centers: Introduction

 A comprehensive understanding of Dirac EPs demands that we look beyond the spectral degeneracy and examine the structure of the underlying parameter space.
-This geometry is naturally described by the quantum geometric tensor~\cite{DJZhang2019a, Solnyshkov2021, Ren2024_PRA, Tzeng2021, Tu2023, Hu:24}, whose real component defines the quantum metric of the manifold.
-In the context of quantum information, this metric is intimately related to the fidelity susceptibility~\cite{Tzeng2021}, which characterizes the sensitivity of eigenstates to infinitesimal parameter perturbations.
-Previous theoretical frameworks have established geometric laws for conventional EPs associated with PT symmetry breaking.
+This geometry is naturally described by the quantum geometric tensor~\cite{DJZhang2019a, Solnyshkov2021, Ren2024_PRA, Tzeng2021, Tu2023, Hu:24, ChenHe2024}, whose symmetric (metric) and antisymmetric (curvature) sectors encode the quantum metric and Berry curvature of the eigenstate manifold.
+In the context of quantum information, this metric is intimately related to the fidelity susceptibility~\cite{Tzeng2021, Tu2023}, which characterizes the sensitivity of eigenstates to infinitesimal parameter perturbations.
+Previous theoretical frameworks have established geometric laws for conventional EPs associated with PT-symmetry breaking.
 Specifically, analytical lemmas have demonstrated that for a pair of states straddling a phase transition, where one state resides in the PT-unbroken phase and the other in the PT-broken phase, the real part of the fidelity approaches a fixed limit of $1/2$~\cite{Tu2023}.
 Furthermore, when approaching a conventional EP specifically from the PT-broken phase, the real part of the fidelity susceptibility has been shown to diverge to negative infinity~\cite{Tzeng2021, Tu2023}.
 However, Dirac EPs present a fundamental challenge to these established results because they reside entirely within the PT-unbroken phase and do not demarcate a transition between broken and unbroken regimes.
 Consequently, the prerequisite conditions for the previous lemmas, namely either straddling the phase boundary or approaching from the broken phase, are absent.
 It is thus entirely unknown whether the fidelity approaching a Dirac EP retains any universal feature, or if the unique linear energy dispersion induces a novel geometric anisotropy that defies the behavior of conventional EPs.